Branch stacking: Labor Party

-Liberal Party of Australia
+Liberal Party

 Commentators and authors who are or were in the Liberal Party of Australia have claimed that similar activity in its branches has had a similar effect.
 A recent example of alleged branch stacking in the Liberal Party occurred in 2017, with Liberals in Victoria claiming that members from within the party's religious right were stacking branches with Mormons and Catholic groups in a drive to preselect more conservative candidates.
-A similar situation was reported in 2019, with allegations that members of the Liberal Party’s hard-right faction in Sydney were attempting to engage in branch stacking to erode the support of factional rivals, which included sitting Liberal members in several safe state and federal seats.
+A similar situation was reported in 2019, with allegations that members of the Liberal Party's hard-right faction in Sydney were attempting to engage in branch stacking to erode the support of factional rivals, which included sitting Liberal members in several safe state and federal seats.

 In 2021, branch stacking within the Western Australian Liberals was presumed to be a factor in the party's defeat in the prior state election following a cache of leaked WhatsApp messages.
 Branch stacking by a faction called The Clan resulted in a concentration of more right-wing, conservative candidates.
 Among The Clan's members were Mathias Cormann, Ian Goodenough, Peter Collier and Nick Goiran.
 Former premier Colin Barnett believes this adversely impacted the party's election outcome and an internal review of the election defeat is forthcoming.

+One Nation

+In 2023, former NSW One Nation leader Mark Latham alleged that party founder and federal party leader Pauline Hanson had been involved in branch stacking in New South Wales after Hanson removed Latham as the party's state leader in New South Wales.
+Hanson has denied the allegations.
+The party's three MPs in the State Parliament (Latham, Tania Mihailuk and Rod Roberts; all members of the Legislative Council) were divided on loyalties: Mihailuk was reported to have sided with Hanson and had a "troubled relationship" with Latham, while Roberts sided with Latham.
+Latham and Roberts eventually left the party and sat as independents after Latham alleged that One Nation misused electoral funds and that there was a "Queensland taker of the NSW branch".